 Maritim Antonine Hotel & Spa

-A four-star hotel perched on the Mellieħa hillside with panoramic ocean views, Maritim Antonine is a sizeable complex with three restaurants, a fully equipped spa, rooftop pool and gym.
+A four-star hotel perched on the Mellieħa hillside with panoramic ocean views, Maritim Antonine is a sizeable complex with three restaurants, a fully equipped spa, rooftop pool and gym (all facilities are up and running with the exception of the steam room).
 Rooms range from economy options to luxurious suites.view prices on booking.com

 Solana Hotel & Spa

 A bright and clean modern accommodation, Solana Hotel & Spa features views over Mellieħa Bay and is walking distance from the beach.
-The hotel has several on-site restaurants and bars, a rooftop pool featuring a panoramic sundeck, and an indoor pool and fitness centre.view prices on booking.com
+The hotel has several on-site restaurants and bars, a rooftop pool featuring a panoramic sundeck, and an indoor pool and fitness centre.
+Having reopened following the Covid-19 outbreak, the hotel has put extensive measures in place to ensure guests’ safety, including increased sanitisation and disinfection, perspex barriers, PPE for all staff, social distancing and capacity limits.view prices on booking.com

 Paradise Bay Resort

 Overlooking Paradise Bay just around the north tip of the island from Mellieħa, this hotel resort features a private beach where you can indulge in water sports and take scuba-diving courses throughout the year.
 The complex includes three outdoor pools and an indoor pool, family facilities, and is situated close to the Cirkewwa ferry terminal for trips to Gozo and Comino.view prices on booking.com